-Name strength & formulation of Hepatitis A (inactivated) vaccine (adsorbed), either: drug Adults Havrix® Monodose® vaccine, hepatitis A virus1440 ELISA units in a pre-filled syringe or vial AVAXIM ®, hepatitis A virus, (GBM strain) 160 U, suspension for injection in a pre- filled syringe VAQTA® Adult, hepatitis A virus (strain CR 326F) 50 U suspension for injection in a pre-filled syringe or vial Children Havrix® Junior Monodose® vaccine, hepatitis A virus 720 ELISA units in a pre- filled syringe or vial AVAXIM® Junior, hepatitis A virus, (GBM strain) 80 U, suspension for injection in a pre-filled syringe VAQTA® Paediatric, hepatitis A virus (strain CR 326F) 25 U suspension for injection in a pre-filled syringe or vial Route of administration Administer by intramuscular injection.
-The preferred site is the deltoid region of aurinistration the upper arm.
+Hepatitis A (inactivated) vaccine (adsorbed), either: Name strength & formulation of nepatitis A (mactivated) vaccine (ausorbed), either. drug Adulta Adults Havrix® Monodose vaccine, hepatitis A virus1440 ELISA units in a pre-filled syringe or vial AVAXIM® , hepatitis A virus, (GBM strain) 160 U, suspension for injection in a pre- filled syringe VAQTA® Adult , hepatitis A virus (strain CR 326F) 50 U suspension for injection in a pre-filled syringe or vial Children Havrix® Junior Monodose vaccine, hepatitis A virus 720 ELISA units in a pre- filled syringe or vial AVAXIM® Junior, hepatitis A virus, (GBM strain) 80 U, suspension for injection in a pre-filled syringe VAQTA® Paediatric, hepatitis A virus (strain CR 326F) 25 U suspension for injection in a pre-filled syringe or vial Route of administration Administer by intramuscular injection.
+The preferred site is the deltoid region of the upper arm.
 In small infants the anterolateral thigh may be used.
 Individuals with bleeding disorders may be vaccinated intramuscularly if, in the opinion of a doctor familiar with the individual's bleeding risk, vaccines or similar small volume intramuscular injections can be administered with reasonable safety by this route.
 If the individual receives medication/treatment to reduce bleeding, for example treatment for haemophilia, intramuscular vaccination can be scheduled shortly after such medication/ treatment is administered.
 Individuals on stable anticoagulation therapy, including individuals on warfarin who are up to date with their scheduled INR testing and whose latest INR was below the upper threshold of their therapeutic range, can receive intramuscular vaccination.
 A fine needle (equal to 23 gauge or finer calibre such as 25 gauge) should be used for the vaccination, followed by firm pressure applied to the site (without rubbing) for at least 2 minutes.
-If in any doubt, consult with the clinician responsible for prescribing or monitoring the individual's anticoagulant therapy.
+If in any doubt, consult with the clinician responsible for prescribing or monitoring the individual's anticoagulant therapy. (see also cautions section).
 The vaccine must be reconstituted in accordance with the manufacturer's instructions prior to administration.
-The suspension for injection may sediment during storage.
-Shake the vaccine well before administration to obtain a slightly opaque, white suspension.
-The vaccine should be visually inspected for particulate matter and discoloration prior to administration.
-In the event of any foreign particulate matter and/or variation of physical aspect being observed, do not administer the vaccine.
-Dosage Current UK licensed hepatitis A vaccines contain different concentrations of antigen per millilitre (see table below).
-The choice of vaccine and dose used